nadineoshea/naming_shaming_KODAQS/README.md

      - Part of an armed conflict
      - Named and shamed by the UNSC
   5. Saves the final merged dataset used in analysis.
   6. Note: The analysis was conducted using Stata version 15.

 ---

 ## Reproducibility

+To reproduce the full analysis:

+1. Clone this repository or download the contents
+2. Open a terminal in the project directory
+3. Run the following command:

 ```bash
 ./run.sh